-The Group is committed to promote good business conduct and maintaining a healthy corporate culture that engenders integrity, transparency and fairness.
-The Group recognises the need to formalise and commit to ethical values through a Code of Ethics and Conduct.
+The Group is committed to promoting good business conduct and maintaining a healthy corporate culture that engenders integrity, transparency and fairness.
+The Group recognises the need to formalise and commit to ethical values through the Code of Ethics and Conduct.
 The Code of Ethics and Conduct is intended to apply to all employees, customers and vendors of the Group.

-It is to establish standards to ensure that working environments and conditions are safe and healthy, conflicts of interest are avoided, workers are treated with respect and dignity, confidentiality is observed, good personal behaviour is exhibited and business operation are conducted ethically.
+The Code of Ethics and Conduct establishes standards to ensure that working environments and conditions are safe and healthy, conflicts of interest are avoided, workers are treated with respect and dignity, confidentiality is observed, good personal behaviour is exhibited and business operations are conducted ethically.

-The fundamental principle in adopting the Code of Ethics and Conduct is to ensure that all business activities are in full compliance with the laws, rules and regulations of the country in which it operates.
+The fundamental principle in adopting the Code of Ethics and Conduct is to ensure that all business activities are in full compliance with the laws, rules and regulations of the country which it operates in.
 If a law of the country conflicts with a rule or policy set out in the Code of Ethics and Conduct, affected personnel should comply with the law.
-Besides, the Code of Ethics and Conduct encourages affected personnel to go beyond legal compliance and adopt internationally recognized standards in order to advance business ethics and conduct.
+Besides, the Code of Ethics and Conduct encourages affected personnel to go beyond legal compliance and adopt internationally recognised standards in order to advance business ethics and conduct.

-The Group is open to receive input from stakeholders in the continued development and implementation of the Code of Ethics and Conduct and to adopt the best practice where possible.
+The Group is open to receive inputs from stakeholders with the aim of continued development and implementation of the Code of Ethics and Conduct and to adopt the best practices where possible.

-This Code of Ethics and Conduct is a general guide to acceptable and appropriate behavior at the company and it is not intended to be exhaustive.
-Therefore there may be other additional obligations that management is expected to comply when performing their duties.
+This Code of Ethics and Conduct is a general guide to acceptable and appropriate behavior at ATA and it is not intended to be exhaustive.
+Therefore, there may be other additional obligations that management is expected to comply when performing their duties.

-The Group's Code of Ethics and Conduct is available on the Company's website at http://www.ataims.com.my.
+The Group's Code of Ethics and Conduct is available on the Company's website at www.ataims. com.my.